About

 Hello, and welcome!
 Thank you for taking the time to learn a little about me.
 I am a developmental psychologist by training with a passion for utilizing a mixed methodology to explore the complexity of the human experience, especially through the developmental periods of late adolescence and emerging adulthood.

-My primary area of research is the exploration of how the multiple identities that we subscribe to influence our wellbeing, belonging, and self-efficacy, especially among traditionally marginalized populations.
+My primary area of research is equity in complex social systems, and more broadly, the exploration of how the multiple identities that we subscribe to influence our wellbeing, belonging, and self-efficacy, especially among traditionally marginalized populations.
 Higher education is steeped in a past of institutional discrimination and prejudice, and while we have come a long way, we still have so far to go.

 When I am out in the wild, I spend my free time with my family, friends, and my menagerie of animals.
 I love reading, riding and spending time with my horses, and creating art through various outlets.
 I come with my extroverted service dog, Atticus Finch, who exhibits main character energy.
 I like to say he's my sidekick, but it's more likely that I am actually his.